 – all good opportunities for practitioners to step back from the daily work and reflect, learn and refresh.

-For those more local to Zebra in the Westcountry and participate in or are interested in joining our South West Solution-focused Practice Group, the next session will be on 24th September
+For those more local to Zebra in the Westcountry and who participate in or are interested in joining our South West Solution-focused Practice Group the next session will be on 17th February.

 Wellbeing in Nature – a social prescribing project